What Is A Drive-By Appraisal When You’re Buying Or Refinancing A House?

 Largely consisting of an exterior inspection of a building by a licensed real estate appraiser, a drive-by appraisal allows borrowers to obtain an estimated value quickly and cost-effectively for their apartment, condo, townhouse, or single or multifamily home.

-Drive-by appraisals are an increasingly popular option in the wake of COVID-19’s arrival, which has impacted current trends in real estate.
+Drive-by appraisals have become an increasingly popular option since the COVID-19 pandemic, which has impacted current trends in real estate.
 They come with pros and cons.

 What Is A Drive-By Appraisal?